Penguin-Guru/WallpaperChanger/README.md

 # WallpaperChanger

-This is a fairly simple wallpaper manager that will probably only work on Linux.
-The code is still messy and the overall design is questionable.
-I wanted to rewrite my Bash script in C++, then I decided to rewrite it again in C. It was mostly for practice but I do use this regularly.
-I know there are a few areas in which the code can be improved and I'm sure there are some bugs I haven't caught yet.
-Please file any issues and I'll fix what I can.
+This is a fairly simple command-line utility to manage wallpapers.
+- It does not provide a GUI, TUI, or dialogue-style interface.
+- It has no network functionality.
+- It does not run a continuous process.
+- It has relatively few [dependencies](#libraries).

 Simple multi-monitor support has been implemented (with the Randr extension).
-It seems to work well enough but the displayed wallpaper(s) may be mangled when (certain) monitors are disconnected.
-I don't know of a window-manager-agnostic way to handle these sort of events, since this program does not run continuously.
-In those cases, you will simply need to run the program again (with the `-r` flag).

-To automatically re-load the most recent wallpapers for connected monitors when you start Xorg, add a line like `wallpaperchanger -r` to your `~/.xinitrc` (or such).
-Omitting the full path to the program like that assumes you have installed (i.e. moved) the compiled program to a directory within your system path (`$PATH`).
-The conventional directory would be `/usr/local/bin/`.
+See [limitations](#limitations) below.

+## Primary functions:

+- Set a specific wallpaper by file path.
+- Search a directory (recursively) for a wallpaper that has not been previously used.
+- Mark certain wallpapers as favourites.
+- Select a random wallpaper that has been previously marked as a favourite.
+- Possibly more, if this list is out of date...

 ## How it works:

-This program supports simple operations:
-- Setting a specific wallpaper by file path.
-- Finding a wallpaper in a directory (recursively) that has not been previously used.
-- Marking certain wallpapers as favourites.
-- Selecting a wallpaper that has been previously marked as a favourite.
-- Possibly more, if this list is out of date...
+See output of `--help` for usage.
+Note that the level of verbosity is configurable.

 Currently, the only database format supported is a flat text file.
 This is my personal preference, because it makes the data easily accessible.
 By default, the program currently uses `$XDG_DATA_HOME/wallpapers.log`.

 When looking for images on the file system, the default path is: `$XDG_DATA_HOME/wallpapers/`.
 The program will sometimes complain if any entries in the database point outside of that path-- this is a safety mechanism.
 Symlinks to files are always followed and symlinks to directories can be followed if requested.

-Verbosity is configurable.
-See output of `--help` for usage.

-A config file is supported if useful.
+A config file is supported but not required.
 By default, the file should be `$XDG_CONFIG_HOME/wallpaper-changer.conf`.
 It is read line by line from top to bottom and left to right.
 Each line should contain the following elements in order:
 1. A long-form parameter key (without the hyphens).
 2. A key/value delimiter, which may be either a colon, an equals symbol, or whitespace.
 3. A list of values, read from left to right, each separated by a comma, a semicolon, or whitespace.

+### Integrations:

+To automatically re-load the most recent wallpapers for connected monitors when you start Xorg, add a line like `wallpaperchanger -r` to your `~/.xinitrc` (or such).

+If you would like to periodically change your wallpaper, there are various job schedulers like [Cron](https://en.wikipedia.org/wiki/Cron) that can be used.

+### Limitations:

+While I have chosen not to run a continuous process, there is one drawback: disconnecting certain monitors causes wallpapers on some still connected monitors to be be mangled.
+I don't know of a window-manager-agnostic way to handle these sort of events.
+In such cases, you will simply need to run this program again (with the `-r` flag).
+An external process that can hook or detect those events could be used but I do not know of one to recommend.

-Wallpaper file paths must not contain semicolons.
-This is typically disallowed by operating systems anyway.
+Currently, wallpaper file paths must not contain semicolons.
+This is generally discouraged anyway.
 The program *should* warn you if it encounters any.

 ## Requirements: